vEnhance/1802/src/eigen.typ

   so we will pretty much ignore it and focus only on finding nonzero eigenvectors.
 ]

-The goal of this section is to show:
+The goal of this chapter is to show:
 #question[
   Given a matrix $T$, how can we find its eigenvectors (besides $bf(0)$)?
 ]